mgarbacz/project-euler-javascript/README.md

 project-euler-javascript
 ========================

-Project Euler problems solved in javascript
+Project Euler problems solved using Javascript

+I execute these using nodejs.
+The console.log function prints to the command line.